pyload/pyload/README.md

       -h, --help               show this help message and exit --version                show program's version number and exit -d, --debug              enable debug mode
-      --userdir USERDIR        change location where user data files are stored --cachedir CACHEDIR      change location where temporary files are stored --storagedir STORAGEDIR  change location where downloads will be saved --daemon                 run as daemon
+      --userdir USERDIR        use this location to store user data files --cachedir CACHEDIR      use this location to store temporary files --storagedir STORAGEDIR  use this location to save downloads --daemon                 run as daemon
       --restore                reset default username/password